BASKETBALL GLOVES: Finger Injuries In Basketball And How To Prevent Them.

+If you've played basketball, whether on a professional level, scholastic team or just leisurely, you’ve very likely sustained a jammed, dislocated or broken finger at some point.
 When you're going up for a rebound or you're trying to steal a pass or you miscalculate catching the ball then the tip or side of a single finger gets hit and BAM!
 There’s immediate pain, swelling and lack of mobility in your finger.
 In most cases, the pain isn't serious, but you feel it.

-You may have a jammed, broken, or dislocated finger.
-The injury typically occurs in the knuckle.
-That's where the brunt of the trauma is absorbed and in some cases, the finger bone is hit with such explosive force that it actually fractures.
+We recommend seeing a doctor for any injury, but we’re also aware of an athlete’s drive and competitive spirit to disregard the pain and play on.
+If a finger injury occurs, you may not only suffer from time off the court but you can also be affected in numerous areas of life and day-to-day tasks.
 When a basketball player sustains a finger injury, they’ll typically do whatever they have to do to keep playing.
 In the past, this involved taping your fingers together as a splint, or buddy taping.
-It was the only option to keep playing.
-It wasn’t ideal but it got the job done.
+It was the only option to keep playing, we’ve all seen it at the highest level from Kobe Bryant to Steph Curry.
 Unfortunately, buddy taping significantly reduces mobility in the fingers due to the lack of elasticity in the tape.